-Development proposals will be expected to maintain or enhance the provision and quality of the current public rights of way network in the parish (as shown in Figure 33, Figure 34 and Figure 35).
-Development proposals should:
+Development proposals should maintain and where practicable enhance the provision and quality of the current public rights of way network in the parish (as shown in Figure 33, Figure 34 and Figure 35).
+As appropriate to their scale, nature and location, development proposals should:

-- a) Not obstruct or result in a significant impact upon the enjoyment of a public right of way; - b) Where visible from a public right of way incorporate green landscaping to mitigate or reduce any adverse visual impacts; and - Utilise available opportunities to improve the quality and provision of the rural routes for non-motorised users in the parish
+- a) Not obstruct or result in an unacceptable impact upon the enjoyment of a public right of way; - b) Where visible from a public right of way incorporate green landscaping to mitigate or reduce any adverse visual impacts; and - c) Utilise available opportunities to improve the quality and provision of the rural routes for non-motorised users in the parish the village, again crossing the central green area via Vicarage Lane.
+These footpaths are more than just a means of getting from A to B; they provide a valuable amenity for exercise, remove the need for people to use their cars around the village and enable residents to fully appreciate the tranquil, rural character of Gayton.

-Context and Rationale to Policy G20 - Footpaths: The rural footpath network
+Context and Rationale to Policy G18 - Footpaths: The rural footpath network

 9.2.1 The existing footpath network is shown in Figure 33, Figure 34 and Figure 35.
 It shows that Gayton is well provided with footpaths which connect the different parts of the village, allowing pedestrians to avoid roads.
-Footpaths cross the central green area and connect Lynn Road in the North to Back Street in the South and the East of the village to the west of the village, again crossing the central green area via Vicarage Lane.
-These footpaths are more than just a means of getting from A to B; they provide a valuable amenity for exercise, remove the need for people to use their cars around the village and enable residents to fully appreciate the tranquil, rural character of Gayton.
+Footpaths cross the central green area and connect Lynn Road in the North to Back Street in the South and the East of the village to the west of